coins/bitcoin-scripts/op_rotate.md

 		# it puts both the quotient and the remainder on the stack.
 		#

-		# We compute the result with the help of a hint.
+		# We compute the result with the help of a "hint"
+		# provided by the unlocking script.
 		# We expect the hint to be hint == value // 8
-		# and the following verifies its correctness
+		# and the following verifies that it is acutally correct.

 		#  Copy the hint and multiply it by 8
 		OP_DUP